-Under supervision the incumbent is responsible for a variety of administrative and clinical skills established by the RN Case Manager/RN Lead/Primary Care Nurse Manager.
+Under supervision the incumbent is responsible for a variety of administrative and clinical skills established by the Primary Care Nurse Manager/MD/RN Lead.
 Under supervision he/she is responsible for following the plan of care established by the physician.
-The Licensed Practical Nurse assists in performing and providing clinical care, duties, and tasks for patients of all ages.
-Primarily works 1:1 with the Primary Care Provider (PCP).
-Participates in pre-visit planning to anticipate patient and PCP needs.
+The Certified Medical Assistant assists in performing and providing clinical care, duties, and tasks for patients of all ages.

 Recognizes and reports to the registered nurse or medical provider abnormal findings related to vital signs, clinical signs and symptoms, and laboratory findings.